 Cryptocurrency transactions are verified and recorded using special computers called “mining rigs.”
 Anyone who wanted to become involved in mining in the early days could use an ordinary desktop computer.
 It is common for large organizations to combine resources to purchase computer systems that are now considered essential.

 But how does the network encourage miners to contribute?
 Whenever a math problem is solved, the Bitcoin network conducts a random lottery in which all mining rigs compete for the prize.
 Every 10 minutes, the Bitcoin ledger is updated to reflect new valid transactions.
 There were 12.5 Bitcoins awarded to each of the lucky winners.

-A single Bitcoin was once worthless and was valued at around $7,500 at the end of 2019.
+A single Bitcoin was once worthless and was valued at around $23,000 at the end of January 2023.
 In recent years, the possibility of obtaining a fraction of a Bitcoin has become one of the essential characteristics of Bitcoin.
-The smallest Bitcoin unit, the satoshi, may be divided into eight decimal places (100 millionths of a Bitcoin).
+A single Bitcoin can be divided into 100 million satoshis, or sats, the smallest denomination in Bitcoin.